Towards Healthcare

 The aim of increased R&D investment is to develop improved therapies that can significantly impact patient outcomes and quality of life.
 Pharmaceutical companies are at the forefront of pancreatic cancer research, focusing on the discovery and development of novel therapeutic agents.
 This includes exploring new drug targets, designing innovative drug delivery systems, and harnessing the potential of immunotherapy and targeted therapies.

 Collaborations and partnerships between industry stakeholders, academic institutions, and research organizations are fostering innovation and accelerating the translation of scientific discoveries into clinical applications.
-For instance, in September 2022, Servier and Oncodesign Precision Medicine, a subsidiary of Oncodesign, entered into a collaborative research agreement called 'STarT Pancreas.'
-The purpose of this agreement is to identify and validate novel therapeutic targets in Pancreatic Ductal Adenocarcinoma (PDAC).
-This collaboration aims to advance research and development efforts in finding effective treatments for this challenging disease.
 In February 2023, UC Davis Comprehensive Cancer Center joined forces with TargaGenix and Northeastern University for a collaborative study focused on pancreatic ductal adenocarcinoma (PDAC).
 This partnership aims to enhance the understanding of PDAC and explore potential therapeutic strategies through comprehensive research efforts.
 These collaborations facilitate the sharing of knowledge, resources, and expertise, enabling faster development of potential therapies.

 Thus, the increased investment in R&D in pancreatic cancer is driven by the urgency to address the unmet medical needs in the field.
 Pharmaceutical companies, academic institutions, and government organizations are actively involved in advancing our understanding of pancreatic cancer biology and developing innovative therapeutic approaches.